Adhikari-Gaurav/Fusarium-Putative-Secreted-Protein-Dataset/README.md

 With the environment active, the actual tools can be installed from the conda-forge channel:

 ```
-conda install -c conda-forge ncbi-datasets-cli
+conda install -c conda-forge ncbi-datasets-cli=18.25.0
 ```

 This single package brings in two command-line programs: `datasets`, which is used to search for and download genome, gene, and taxonomy data, and `dataformat`, which is used to convert the metadata NCBI returns into more readable, tabular formats.

+The version is pinned deliberately. `ncbi-datasets-cli` has moved through major CLI versions with breaking changes to flags and default behavior, so installing without a pin can silently pull a different version than whatever the rest of this pipeline was validated against.
+Update `18.25.0` here (and in `environment.yml`) if you've tested against a different release, and note the version you actually used.

 ### 1.4 Prepare the accession list

 Downloading is driven by a plain text file, conventionally named `accessions.txt`, that simply lists the genomes you want, one NCBI assembly accession per line, for example `GCA_000149555.1`.
 There's nothing more complicated to it than that: it's essentially a shopping list that tells the `datasets` tool exactly which genomes to go and fetch, so you don't have to type each accession out by hand on the command line.

+Use the full versioned accession (`GCA_000149555.1`, not the bare `GCA_000149555`); both GCA (GenBank) and GCF (RefSeq) accessions are accepted.

 ### 1.5 Download the genomes in dehydrated form

-With the environment active and the accession list ready, the genomes are downloaded using the `--dehydrated` flag:
+With the environment active and the accession list ready, the genomes are downloaded using the `--dehydrated` flag.
+This pipeline only needs the genomic sequence, not NCBI's own GFF, protein, or RNA files, so the download is restricted to genome FASTA with `--include genome`:

 ```
-datasets download genome accession --inputfile accessions.txt --dehydrated
+datasets download genome accession --inputfile accessions.txt --dehydrated --include genome
 ```

-A "dehydrated" download only fetches the metadata and a manifest describing what to retrieve, not the actual sequence files themselves.
-This makes the initial download much faster and lighter, which matters a lot when the accession list is long, since it avoids pulling potentially large sequence files you may not end up needing right away.
+Restricting to `--include genome` matters at scale: by default `datasets download genome` pulls the full data package (genome, GFF, protein, RNA, and report files) for every accession, which adds up to a lot of unused disk space across a large accession list when all you actually need downstream is the genomic sequence.

+For accession lists this size, it's also worth setting an NCBI API key to avoid rate-limit throttling on unauthenticated requests, either by adding `--api-key <your-api-key>` to the command above or by exporting it once as the `NCBI_API_KEY` environment variable so it doesn't need to be passed every time.

 ### 1.6 Unzip the downloaded package